Facundo Medina

-Facundo Axel Medina (born 28 May 1999) is an Argentine professional footballer who plays as a centre-back or left-back for club Marseille, on loan from Lens, and the Argentina national team.
+Facundo Axel Medina (born 28 May 1999) is an Argentine professional footballer who plays as a centre-back or left-back for Bundesliga club Bayer Leverkusen and the Argentina national team.

 Club career

-Medina's career got underway with a stint with River Plate, who he was an unused substitute for four times during the 2016–17 Argentine Primera División season.
+Medina's career got underway with a stint with River Plate, for which he was an unused substitute four times during the 2016–17 Argentine Primera División season.
 In January 2018, Medina completed a move to fellow Argentine Primera División side Talleres.
 After featuring for their U20s at the 2018 U-20 Copa Libertadores in February, he made his first league appearances in August when he played in matches against Boca Juniors, Rosario Central and Gimnasia y Esgrima.
 He scored his first senior goal in February 2020 against Huracán.
-After a total of 37 appearances for Talleres, Medina departed in July 2020 to Ligue 1 side Lens.